Appointing strata managers and other workers

 - including future costs in the annual budget.

 Check whether you have planned in the budget to pay for the workers.
-Try to get different quotes to see how much the work will cost.
+It's a good idea to get multiple quotes to get an accurate estimate of how much the work will cost.
+You will need at least two independent quotes for items more than $30,000.

 Large schemes have extra financial rules.